-C. Considering that, when consulted by the Staff Association of the defendant Organisation on the obligation incumbent on members of the staff to reply to questionnaires issued by authorities of their respective countries, the Director-General declared that the answer must depend only on the conscience of the individual, except that he should not lie and should have regard to the consequences which the refusal to reply might have for him;
+C. Considering that, when consulted by the Staff Association of the defendant Organisation on the obligation incumbent on members of the staff to reply to questionnaires issued by authorities of their respective countries, the Director-General declared that the answer must depend only on the conscience of the individual, except that he should not lie and should have regard to the consequences which the refusal to reply might have for him.

-Considering, however, that in respect of the invitation to appear before the Loyalty Board, it is established that the complainant approached the Director-General only at a late date, so that the latter would not have been able to give him advice in sufficient time;
+Considering, however, that in respect of the invitation to appear before the Loyalty Board, it is established that the complainant simply informed the Director-General after the date on which she had been called on to appear, of her decision not to appear;